holtskinner/holtskinner/README.md

 _May 2016 - May 2017_

-* Implemented a front-end interface for displaying the NEDOCS scores of an emergency room.
+* Implemented a front-end interface for displaying the NEDOCS scores of an ER.
+* Currently deployed at University of Missouri Hospital.
 * Utilized D3.js, jQuery, jQPlot, JavaScript, HTML and CSS.
-* Currently in use by the University of Missouri Hospital.

 **Course Instructor**